Rules door-to-door salespeople must follow

 - contact hours

-- disclosure (what they need to say)
+- disclosure (what they need to tell you)

 - written agreements